Is Canadian housing in a bubble?

 What Can Go Wrong?

 What would have to happen to soften the real estate market?
-Unfortunately for bulls, any one of several factors could put the kibosh on this party.
+Unfortunately for bulls, any one of several factors could put the kibosh at this party.

 As cracks appear in the market, public sentiment will shift.
 People won’t automatically associate real estate as the ticket to wealth.
 They’ll move onto the next popular investment.
 This will reduce the sea of buyers.
 Combine that with an increase in sellers, and you get a potentially toxic situation.